u-an-i/Globe/distributables/Readme.txt

 the key is invalid; then nothing gets rendered and the window remains black

+around the poles the data of the closest latitude having data available is stretched to them

-elevation is presented for outer zoom levels and is exaggerated by a factor of 20, it is known to appear wrong for the poles and the Himalayan region
+elevation is presented for outer zoom levels and is exaggerated by a factor of 20

 if the application does not start, you might need the Visual Studio 2022